Marine Plant & Equipment

 Two Voith tractor tugs are available for harbour towage, fire fighting and salvage operations.
 For normal towage the tugs use their own tow lines.

-- Engines 2 x Caterpillar 3606 1440kW each 2 x Voith-Schneider directional propellors
+- Engines 2 x Caterpillar 3606 1440kW each 2 x Voith-Schneider directional propellers

 - Main engines 2 x Mirrlees Blackstone E8MKII, 1320 kW each propulsion units.
-2 Voith directional propellers.
-2 fire monitors with foam branches.
+2 Voith directional propellers

 Syncrolift Dry Dock